vyos/vyos-documentation/docs/services/dynamic-dns.rst

 .. cfgcmd:: set service dns dynamic interface <interface> service <service> server <server>

-   When a ``custom`` DynDNS provider is used the `<server>` where update requests are beeing sent to must be specified.
+   When a ``custom`` DynDNS provider is used the `<server>` where update requests are being sent to must be specified.

 Example:
 ^^^^^^^^